kapeed2091/email-service/README.md

 We use [serverless](https://www.serverless.com/) to deploy code to AWS Lambda

 ## Install Serverless
-There are multiple ways to install serverless package.
+There are several ways to install serverless package.

 Refer https://www.serverless.com/framework/docs/getting-started/